ADHD

 Truth jars

 Make a truth jar with your child.
 Decorate a jar and fill it with truths about the child.
 Parents can write them out as a surprise for the child to read, or you can work on it together.
 The purpose of a truth jar is to reinforce the truth about them externally.
 In the moment when RSD takes over, nothing else will matter.
-They will tell themselves lots of untruths — so by giving them the opportunity to read a truth about themselves, you readdress the balance.
+They will tell themselves lots of untruths; by giving them the opportunity to read a truth about themselves, you readdress the balance.
 Over time, they may begin to remember these truths and be able to tell themselves in moments when RSD is taking control.

 Take some of the load for them